Shiazy18/audio-chat-app/README.md

 MODEL_DEPLOYMENT="your_model_deployment"
 ```

-replace the your_project_endpoint placeholder with the endpoint for your project (copied from the project Overview page in the Azure AI Foundry portal), and the your_model_deployment placeholder with the name you assigned to your Phi-4-multimodal-instruct model deployment.
+replace the your_project_endpoint placeholder with the endpoint for your project (copy from the project Overview page in the Azure AI Foundry portal), and the your_model_deployment placeholder with the name you assigned to your Phi-4-multimodal-instruct model deployment.

 install the libraries in islolated env, use the below commands